or the short history of the Smoothed Sunspot Number

 adapted to this change of scale (a warning about this change was broadcasted via

 updated for the new data.
-As by construction, the international sunspot number
+As by design, the international sunspot number

 (ISN or RI) was formerly 0.6 times lower than raw numbers like the NOAA numbers, and